 The Core curriculum develops the knowledge and abilities essential to a liberal arts education and to advanced studies at the College.
-In the Core, students also develop the abilities to think critically, to communicate clearly, and to compute incisively.
+In the Core, students also develop the abilities to think critically, to communicate clearly, to understand and use effectively quantitative information.
 Students also experience breadth of knowledge as they study many of the liberal arts and sciences disciplines available to them as majors.